By the TMoM team

-We hope these tips & suggestions from other local moms will help you choose a spot that fits your family’s needs and wants.
-Whether you are looking to hit the town & stay busy, or relax and soak up the sun … you are sure to find a perfect destination on our list.
-If you have a beach to add to our “favorites” list, email Katie@triadmomsonmain.com.
+We hope these tips & suggestions from other local moms will help you choose a beach location that fits your family’s needs and wants.
+If you have a beach to add to our “favorites” list, email us here.

 Rehoboth Beach, DE